Jacquizz Rodgers: Professional career

+Pre-draft

-On January 10, 2011, Rodgers announced that he would forgo his final year of eligibility and enter the NFL Draft.
+On January 10, 2011, Rodgers announced that he would forgo his final year of eligibility and enter the NFL draft.
 He was originally listed as the number five running back prospect entering the draft by NFL Network's draft specialist, Mike Mayock.

 Atlanta Falcons

-Rodgers was drafted in the fifth round (145th overall) in the 2011 NFL Draft by the Atlanta Falcons.
+Rodgers was selected in the fifth round (145th overall) in the 2011 NFL draft by the Atlanta Falcons.
 He was signed by the Falcons on July 28, 2011.
 He scored his first touchdown on a reception in 2011 against their NFC South rival Carolina Panthers.
 In Week 17, Rodgers scored his first career rushing touchdown against divisional rival Tampa Bay.
 Overall, he finished his rookie season with 205 rushing yards, one rushing touchdown, 21 receptions, 188 receiving yards, and one receiving touchdown.
 The Falcons made the playoffs with a 10–6 record.
-In the Wild Card Round against the New York Giants, he had four receptions for 18 yards in the 24–2 loss.
+In the wild-card round against the New York Giants, he had four receptions for 18 yards in the 24–2 loss.

 Rodgers started off the 2012 season with 22 rushing yards, 13 receiving yards, and 104 kick return yards against the Kansas City Chiefs.
 Overall, he finished the 2012 season with 362 rushing yards, one rushing touchdown, 53 receptions, 402 receiving yards, and one receiving touchdown.
 The Falcons finished with a 13–3 record and made the playoffs.
 In the Divisional Round against the Seattle Seahawks, he had 64 rushing yards, eight receiving yards, and 105 kick return yards in the 30–28 victory.
 In the NFC Championship against the San Francisco 49ers, he had 32 rushing yards in the 28–24 loss.

 On October 7, 2013, Rodgers had 43 rushing yards and two rushing touchdowns against the New York Jets.
 In the 2013 season, he had a career-high 96 rushing attempts for 332 yards as well as total touchdowns with four (two rushing and two receiving).

 In the 2014 season opener against the New Orleans Saints, Rodgers had 34 rushing yards and a rushing touchdown.
 Overall, in the 2014 season, he finished with 217 rushing yards, one rushing touchdown, 29 receptions, 173 receiving yards, and one receiving touchdown.